Enhancing Noise-Robust Losses for Large-Scale Noisy Data Learning

 \section{Introduction}

-Supervised deep learning algorithms require high-quality labeled data for effective pattern learning and accurate predictions \cite{goodfellow2016deep}.
-In real-world scenarios, however, datasets often suffer from label noise -- incorrect or ambiguous labels due to human error or incomplete annotations \cite{liang2022review}.
-This noise can severely impact the performance of deep learning models, which conventionally presume noise-free labels \cite{song2022learning}.
-Therefore, it is important to develop robust deep learning algorithms that are able to efficiently learn from noisy datasets.
+Supervised deep learning depends on high-quality labeled data for effective pattern recognition and accurate predictions \cite{goodfellow2016deep}.
+In real-world datasets, however, there is often label noise - erroneous or unclear labels due to human error or incomplete annotations \cite{liang2022review}.
+Such noise can drastically impair the effectiveness of deep learning models, which often operate under the assumption of pristine labels \cite{song2022learning}.
+Therefore, it is important to develop robust deep-learning algorithms that can efficiently learn from noisy datasets.

-A promising strategy to tackle label noise is the utilization of noise-robust loss functions.
+One effective approach to navigate label noise lies in employing noise-robust loss functions.